cormullion/Karnak.jl/docs/src/examples.md

  (name = "Flux", path = "F/Flux")
 ```

-### Time to build a graph/tree
+### Build a graph/tree

-The next function, `build_tree()`, builds a directed Graph.
-Starting at the root package, which is the package you're interested in, the loop finds all its dependencies, then finds the dependencies of all of those packages, and continues until it finds packages that have no further dependencies.
+The next function, `build_tree()`, builds a directed graph.
+Starting at the root package, which is the package you're interested in, the loop finds all its dependencies, then finds the dependencies of all of those packages, and continues doing this until it finds packages that have no further dependencies.

 ```julia
 function build_tree(registry_path, pkg_paths, root)